Turbehrt/horosc-GoogleSheets/README.md

 A model spreadsheet is available: https://docs.google.com/spreadsheets/d/1UWJM_OhMITBi0EqJBSEJliBTDF_XL4UtUA6idv0KYEA/copy (read-only: to be copied and modified in a personal Google space).

 > [!NOTE]
-> All numbers (inputs and results, except for quality coefficients) are expressed in degrees in sexagesimal form.
-One string is expected, with any separators, for instance: 187.12'04, 187°12'04'', 187d 12m).
+> All numbers (inputs and results, except for quality coefficients, but including right ascensions) are expressed in degrees in sexagesimal form.
+Separators provided in the input, if consistant, are reused in the output (ex: 187.12'04, 187°12'04'', 187d 12m).

 ## Calculation methods and intermediate functions